SolaceServices/.github/profile/README.md

 </div>

-## Welcome to the Solace Services Github Organization!
+## Welcome to the SolaceServices Github Organization!

-Solace Services offer repositories for Solace services and training projects.
+SolaceServices offer repositories for Solace services and training projects.

 **To get started:**